Is your pain medication killing you?

 Most importantly acupuncture and chiropractic are treating the root cause rather than masking it, as opioids do.
 This is why these alternative therapies are so important.
 Those suffering from pain need solutions, rather than a band-aid that happens to be powerfully addictive.

 In addition to treating pain, acupuncture is great for opiate addiction.
-In the 70’s the Black Panthers developed the NADA protocol to get help heroine addicts get clean.
+In the 70’s the Black Panthers developed the NADA protocol to get help heroin addicts get clean.
 The protocol is 5 needles in the ear to stimulate detoxification.
 Followed by rewiring the brain to change the way an addict responds to their substance of choice.
 The NADA protocol is used in rehabilitation centers across the country.

 Written By Hayley Jackson